Cloudxtreme/ProxyFS/README.markdown

 Unfortunately, drbd will only work in a LAN using gigabit links (AFAIK).

-- lsyncd or other inode based replication/synchronization tools
+- lsyncd or other inotify based replication/synchronization tools

 Unfortunately, these tools can IMHO get out of sync easily.